dhruvshan/ido-ux/src/docs/files/devguide07.md

 **Here is one example:**

-There is an auction ETH for DAI
+Let's imagine there is an auction selling ETH for DAI
 - You place a limit order of 1000 DAI with a limit price of 4000 DAI per ETH
 - If the clearing price ends up being 5000 DAI per ETH, you will receive your 1000 DAI back
 - If the clearing price ends up being 3000 DAI per ETH, you will receive 1000* 1/3000 ETH = 1/3 ETH